efiliba/burst-sms-test/README.md

 # Burst SMS Test Submission

-## NextJS template configured with TypeScript, Jest and Styled Components
+## NextJS template configured with TypeScript, Jest, Styled Components and Material-UI

 ## Based on create-next-app
 ### --example with-jest-typescript

+## Assumptions
+- Can only send SMS's to Australian numbers.

 ## Security config file
 create a .env file in the root with the following key/values: